-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Work to do

 Baylor refuses to be typecast.
-First came the Bears' fast 6-2 start to Big 12 play, one that, granted, few observers or top 25 pollsters seemed to notice.
+First came the Bears' fast 6-2 start to Big 12 play, one that, granted, few observers or Top 25 pollsters seemed to notice.
 Then there was the hobbled and short-handed stretch, one in which King McClure and Makai Mason both missed games and Baylor fell to 7-5 in the conference.
 Now add yet another swerve in this road.
 McClure still hasn't returned from his knee issues, but Mason has now played in wins at Iowa State and at home against West Virginia.
 The victory in Ames gave Baylor a season sweep over ISU and, more importantly, the best win on the profile for Scott Drew's team.
 Maybe the No. 8 seed the mock brackets previously anticipated for this group was a bit low.
 (Updated: Feb.
 23)

 One day before Texas took the floor against Oklahoma in Norman, the university announced that Kerwin Roach II had been suspended indefinitely due to an unspecified violation of team rules.
 Roach traveled with the team, however, and watched glumly from the bench as the Longhorns looked completely out of sorts in the first half of what became a 69-67 loss to the Sooners.
 Shaka Smart's group is showing up in mock brackets as a No. 9 seed.
 The team did make a spirited second-half comeback before falling short at OU, and the Horns of course have some beautiful entries on their profile, including the neutral-floor win over North Carolina and home victories over Purdue and Kansas.
 That said, the no-Roach version of Texas had a rocky first 20 minutes, and the picture in Austin is less clear than it was when this roster was at full strength.
 (Updated: Feb.
 23)